 The School is committed to creating a welcoming, accessible, and inclusive learning environment for students with disabilities, and providing them with equal access to the School’s programs and services, in accordance with applicable law.

 Students with documented disabilities may apply to receive reasonable and appropriate accommodations at Lawrenceville.
 Specific guidelines regarding documentation vary by the disability and the requested accommodations.
 When requesting accommodations, a student must submit relevant and current documentation that demonstrates the student has been diagnosed with a disability that substantially limits one or more major life activities.
 A diagnosis of a disorder by itself does not automatically qualify an individual for accommodations.
 Documentation must be provided by a qualified, independent professional, and include: a formal diagnosis, a description of the impact the diagnosis has on the student’s functioning, and the rationale for the requested accommodations.
+While the School will consider an IEP or 504 Plan as part of a more comprehensive evaluation, they alone are insufficient to establish the need for an accommodation.

 The School has an Educational Support Office (ESO) that provides guidance and support to students and parents when they first apply for educational assistance, as well as throughout a student’s tenure at the School.
 Led by a psychologist with more than 23 years of experience working with students, the ESO can provide families with the contact information of local, independent professionals when a student needs to be evaluated or requires updated testing.